gibify/gibify/README.md

 - Familiar with principles of design, ability to work with a team to plan and design interfaces ahead of development;
 - Familiar with principles of SEO, Accessibility, and Performance.
 - Familiarity with principles of secure authentication and client-side cybersecurity;
-- Familiar with Git and Github;
+- Familiarity with Git and Github;
 #

 ### Degree: